Th G43X, along with the G48, is one of Glock’s new “slimline” pistols designed for concealed carry.

 The only difference between the G43x and th G48 is the slide and barrel length.

-Becuase of this, we like the Glock 43x better.
+Because of this, we like the Glock 43x better.
 These slimline Glocks are supposed to be for concealed carry so smaller makes more sense to us.

 Also, a shorter barrel makes the Glock 43x easier to carry in the appendix-carry position and it makes it easier to draw from a holster.

 Sure, there are some benefits to a longer slide/barrel, but we don’t think that they add much here.
-For example, we’re not chasing increased velocity from a longer barrel and the longer sight radius, although easier to use for precise aiming, is not enough of a difference for us to warrant the larger (and heavier) Glock 48 over the GLock 43x.
+For example, we’re not chasing increased velocity from a longer barrel and the longer sight radius, although easier to use for precise aiming, is not enough of a difference for us to warrant the larger (and heavier) Glock 48 over the Glock 43x.

 Glock 43x FOR SALE